olayasturias/stams_gui/README.md

 ## Setting up

-You must clone this repository as `tritech_profiler` into your catkin workspace:
+You must clone this repository as `stams_gui` into your catkin workspace:

 ```bash
 git clone https://github.com/olayasturias/stams_gui